 Gamification doesn’t always require technology.
 A trivia game created from your history lesson on a dry erase board would be a form of gamifying, too.
 However, children are entering classrooms addicted to technology, so using the technology they are familiar with to teach them new subjects is a practical way to connect with the modern student.

 Gamification can help with student’s social and behavioral development as well.
-“I am particularly intrigued by the growing trend of creating games to assist students with developing socio-emotional regulation,” says Dr. Joan Giblin, an assistant teaching professor in the Graduate School of Education at Northeastern University.
+“I am particularly intrigued by the growing trend of creating games to assist students with developing socio-emotional regulation,” Giblin says.
 “This has the ability to help students with difficulties in these areas gain mastery, allowing them to better engage with their academics.”

 Technology Allows Students to Do More